Our Main Exhibits are:

 More Exhibit details:

-The Founding Families of Mahone Bay exhibit showcases various artifacts, photos, and information about the Founding Families of Mahone Bay.
+The Settler Families of Mahone Bay Area exhibit showcases various artifacts, photos, and information about descendants of the settlers from Germany, France, and Switzerland who settled in Mahone Bay area.
 Please note that we hope to feature different families every year.
-On display for the 2019 season are the Keddy bible, Mader cowbells, Eisenhaur Wax Doll.
+On display for the 2021 season are the Keddy bible, Mader cowbells, Eisenhaur Wax Doll.
 If you’d like to check which families are currently featured, contact us!

-The Shipbuilding exhibit shows various shipbuilding tools, a diorama of the McLean & Sons shipyard (one of the many shipyards that were in Mahone Bay), a list of over 500 ships built in Mahone Bay, information on various shipyards, photos of ships built in Mahone Bay, wooden half-models of ships on loan from the Maritime Museum of the Atlantic, and a map showing where some of the ships built in Mahone Bay ended up.
+The Shipbuilding exhibit shows various shipbuilding tools, a diorama of the McLean & Sons shipyard (one of the many shipyards that were in Mahone Bay), a list of over 500 ships built in Mahone Bay (available online here: https://mahonebaymuseum.com/research/ship-database/), information on various shipyards, photos of ships built in Mahone Bay, wooden half-models of ships on loan from the Maritime Museum of the Atlantic, and a map showing where some of the ships built in Mahone Bay ended up.

 The Three Churches exhibit features photographs starting from c.1880 of the three churches over time before all three were in the current location, information about the history of each church, and church related artifacts such as local family bibles.